ayechanst/website2/content/portfolio/dec-debt-manager.md

 date = 2023-09-08T11:30:06-07:00
 +++

-A decentralized communal debt manager is a tool that I decided to build because at the time of writting this I live in house with other people, and we share food, rental equipment, and pay for each others things often.
+This is a tool that I decided to build because at the time of writting this I live in house with other people, and we share food, rental equipment, and pay for each others things often.
 This makes debt management a priority.